Out on the trail, loving the breeze

 – Buy me a coffee — a small boost for the human behind the words.

-– Feed the kitties – cover a day’s meals for the colony of feral and free-roamers I care for, and you’ll get my Whiskers in the Dark mini-zine as a thank-you.
+– Feed the kitties — cover a day’s meals for the colony I care for; you’ll get Whiskers in the Dark, a mini-zine, as thanks.

 Lost in the fire?
-Head to the Welcome Page
+Head to the Home Page

 I love a good trail and the people I have met on them.
 Whether it be by bike or by foot I rarely interact with anyone miserable.
 Thank you for sharing.